A History of Solar Activity over Millennia: The Proxy Method of Past Solar-Activity Reconstruction

 where $t$ and $T_{1/2}$ are the age of the sample and the half-life of the isotope, respectively.
 Then the relative deviation from the standard activity $A_o$ of oxalic acid (the National Bureau of Standards) is calculated:

-After correction for the carbon isotope fractionating (account for the $^{13}$C isotope) of the sample, the radiocarbon value of $\Delta^{14}$C is calculated \citep[see details in][]{stuiver77}.
+After correction for the carbon isotope fractionating (account for the \super{13}C isotope) of the sample, the radiocarbon value of $\Delta$\super{14}C is calculated \citep[see details in][]{stuiver77}.

-where $\delta^{13}$C is the per mille deviation of the $^{13}$C content in the sample from that in the standard belemnite sample calculated similarly to Equation~\ref{Eq:delta}.
-The value of $\Delta^{14}$C (measured in per mille $\permil$) is further used as the index of radiocarbon relative activity.
-The series of $\Delta^{14}$C for the Holocene is presented in Figure~\ref{Fig:Q}A as published by the INTCAL04 \citep[which is an update of the INTCAL98 series --][]{stuiver98} collaboration of 21 dating laboratories as a result of systematic precise measurements of dated samples from around the world \citep{reimer04}.
+where $\delta$\super{13}C is the per mille deviation of the \super{13}C content in the sample from that in the standard belemnite sample calculated similarly to Equation~\ref{Eq:delta}.
+The value of $\Delta$\super{14}C (measured in per mille $\permil$) is further used as the index of radiocarbon relative activity.
+The series of $\Delta$\super{14}C for the Holocene is presented in Figure~\ref{Fig:Q}A as published by the INTCAL04 collaboration of 21 dating laboratories as a result of systematic precise measurements of dated samples from around the world \citep{reimer04}.
+The most recent INTCAL09 dataset is available at \url{http://www.radiocarbon.org/IntCal09.htm}.